 Connectedness

-A graph is connected iff every pair of vertices has a path between them.
+An undirected graph is connected iff every pair of vertices is connected by a path.
 Otherwise the graph is disconnected.

 A graph is disconnected iff its vertex set can be split into 2 disjoint non-empty sets with no edges between them.